El Salvador president's bitcoin push casts shadow over IMF efforts

 Bukele said on Saturday he will send a bitcoin bill to Congress in days to come, touting its potential to help Salvadorans living abroad send remittances home.

+El Salvador’s top trade official said the U.S. dollar will continue to be legal tender in El Salvador, underscoring that bitcoin transactions would be by choice only and tied to the dollar exchange rate.

-However, this could make the Central American country’s quest to seek a more than $1 billion-program with the IMF even more difficult after Bukele’s party strained relations with Washington when it ousted five Supreme Court judges and the top prosecutor in May.
+This could further complicate the Central American country’s quest to seek a more than $1 billion-program with the IMF.
+In May, Bukele’s party strained relations with Washington when it ousted five Supreme Court judges and the top prosecutor.

+Trade and Investment Minister Miguel Kattan said bitcoin was already in use in a small area of El Salvador, even to buy pupusas, the national street snack.

+“The ability to do operations with bitcoin should not spark concern,” Kattan told a news conference.

 “Recent tweets from President Bukele to fully embrace bitcoin as legal tender will likely further complicate and delay IMF technical discussions,” said Siobhan Morden, head of Latin America fixed income strategy at Amherst Pierpoint Securities.